pigeonapp/pigeon-ruby/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bin/setup` to install dependencies and then `overcommit --install` to add hooks.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To ensure consistent code style, this project uses rubocop.
 You can run `bundle exec rake rubocop` to see the errors and `bundle exec rake rubocop:auto_correct` to automatically fix them.